-• A VMSA page is provided that is to be used/installed immediately for the target vCPU.
-(The hypervisor should make the vCPU immediately runnable.)

-• Destroy or Remove
+- A VMSA page is provided that is to be used/installed immediately for the target vCPU.
+(The hypervisor should make the vCPU immediately runnable.) - Destroy or Remove

-Update, or destroy, a vCPU with the specified VMPL level and the specified APIC ID.
-The hypervisor should validate that the supplied VMPL level and the supplied APIC ID is valid for the SEV-SNP guest.
-After removing the VMSA for the specified vCPU, the vCPU cannot be run at the specified VMPL level until a VMSA is (re)assigned to the vCPU.
+Update, or destroy, a vCPU with the specified APIC ID.
+The hypervisor should validate that the supplied APIC ID is valid for the SEV-SNP guest.
+After removing the VMSA for the specified vCPU, the vCPU cannot be run until a VMSA is (re)assigned to the vCPU.

 When assigning the VMSA address to the vCPU, the hypervisor must use the VMSA page's system physical address (SPA) that is used to back the specified VMSA guest physical address (GPA).
-Should the hypervisor encounter an error during the request, the vCPU cannot be run at the specified VMPL level until a VMSA is successfully (re)assigned to the vCPU.
+Should the hypervisor encounter an error during the request, the vCPU cannot be run until a VMSA is successfully (re)assigned to the vCPU.